elegantchaos/VisibilityTrackingScrollView/README.md

 When a tracked view is scrolled into or out of the visible portion of the container, the callback will be called, with the id and new state of the tracked view.

+See the Extras folder for an [Example Project](Extras/Example.xcodeproj).